Remote Education

 A pupil’s first day or two of being educated remotely might look different from our standard approach, while we take all necessary actions to prepare for a longer period of remote teaching.

 Initially, after the announcement of a bubble or school closure, home learning will be shared for the next school day via the class pages on our school website.
 This will include a Maths, English and Wider Curriculum task suitable for all children to access.
 This will give staff time to prepare for a longer period of remoted teaching.
-By day two of a bubble or whole school closure, remote learning will be accessed through Teams for children in Years 1-6 and Tapestry for children in EYFS.
+By day two of a bubble or whole school closure, remote learning will be accessed through Teams for children in Years 1-6 and SeeSaw for children in EYFS.

 Following the first few days of remote education, will my child be taught broadly the same curriculum as they would if they were in school?